iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

 ### Objectively Understanding the Broad Market Application Scale and Source Distribution of Squalane/Squalene
-   **Who we contacted:** Proya Cosmetics Co., Ltd., Bloomage Bio, Zhejiang Lanhaixing Salt Products Co., Ltd., Wuhan Canuos Technology Company.
+   **Who we contacted:** Proya Cosmetics Co., Ltd., Bloomage Bio, Zhejiang Lanhaixing Salt Products Co., Ltd., Wuhan Canuos Technology Company.<br>
-   **Why:** To select leading cosmetics and beauty companies with diverse product lines and wide distribution, providing macro-market information on product ingredients.
+   **Why:** To select leading cosmetics and beauty companies with diverse product lines and wide distribution, providing macro-market information on product ingredients.<br>
    **What we learned:** Most major cosmetic companies include squalane and other humectants in their moisturizing series, indicating a very large application market.
 Procurement personnel from companies like Proya emphasize their squalane source is "non-animal."
-However, some intermediary manufacturers are unaware of or indifferent to raw material production, simply sourcing available products from different channels based on client specifications.
+However, some intermediary manufacturers are unaware of or indifferent to raw material production, simply sourcing available products from different channels based on client specifications.<br>
    **How we adapted our project:** Squalene is a valuable substance, confirming our project has a market.
 We clarified the need to enhance technological and productive capabilities and strengthen public education and communication to promote green and sustainable cosmetic ingredients.

 ### Confirming the Unsustainability of Animal-Derived Squalene
-   **Who we contacted:** Fisherman Uncle Sun from Weihai, Shandong; Oceana reports; Policies from China's Ministry of Agriculture and Rural Affairs
+   **Who we contacted:** Fisherman Uncle Sun from Weihai, Shandong; Oceana reports; Policies from China's Ministry of Agriculture and Rural Affairs<br>
-   **Why:** To understand from the source and specific locations whether large-scale commercial shark fishing for squalene exists in China's coastal areas, assessing the industrial reality and ecological ethics of animal-derived squalene.
+   **Why:** To understand from the source and specific locations whether large-scale commercial shark fishing for squalene exists in China's coastal areas, assessing the industrial reality and ecological ethics of animal-derived squalene.<br>
    **What we learned:** Uncle Sun clearly stated that there is currently no large-scale shark fishing industry specifically targeting sharks in China's coastal waters; the sharks caught are mostly "bycatch" during deep-sea operations.
 Oceana has repeatedly exposed the threat posed by the cosmetic industry's use of shark squalene to shark populations.
-The Ministry of Agriculture and Rural Affairs introduced policies explicitly stating "no new construction or renovation of fishing vessels primarily targeting sharks."
+The Ministry of Agriculture and Rural Affairs introduced policies explicitly stating "no new construction or renovation of fishing vessels primarily targeting sharks."<br>
    **How we adapted our project:** This interview convinced us that animal-derived squalene is not only an ecological and ethical issue globally but also an unsustainable path in China due to policy restrictions.
 This **strengthened - our project's fundamental stance of seeking alternatives** and anchored our project's value firmly in ecological protection and sustainable development.

 ### Clarifying the Industry's Thirst for Sustainable Raw Materials and High Standards"
-   **Who we contacted:** Engineer Jin Feng from Proya Cosmetics Company, Wuhan Bairka Biomedical Co., Ltd., Hubei Hongfuda Biotechnology Co., Ltd., Wuhan Canuos Company, Hubei Weideli Chemical Reagent Co., Ltd., Canuos Technology.
+   **Who we contacted:** Engineer Jin Feng from Proya Cosmetics Company, Wuhan Bairka Biomedical Co., Ltd., Hubei Hongfuda Biotechnology Co., Ltd., Wuhan Canuos Company, Hubei Weideli Chemical Reagent Co., Ltd., Canuos Technology.<br>
-   **Why:** To understand the specific demands and entry standards of the **end market** for squalene and squalane raw materials.
+   **Why:** To understand the specific demands and entry standards of the **end market** for squalene and squalane raw materials.<br>
-   **What we learned:** The market has extreme requirements for safety and stability, and supply shortage is a real industry pain point.
+   **What we learned:** The market has extreme requirements for safety and stability, and supply shortage is a real industry pain point.<br>
    **How we adapted our project:** We decided to target **squalene** as the final product and planned a **full set of third-party safety testing** procedures."

 ### Discovering the Great Potential for High-Value Transformation of Waste Oil
-   **Who we contacted:** Wang Bohan from HUST, General Manager Xu Zhixin from Zhejiang Zhengda Environmental Protection, Manager Cai from waste oil recycling in Hong'an County, Hubei.
+   **Who we contacted:** Wang Bohan from HUST, General Manager Xu Zhixin from Zhejiang Zhengda Environmental Protection, Manager Cai from waste oil recycling in Hong'an County, Hubei.<br>
-   **Why:** We needed to select a raw material source that could provide abundant, widely available, and low-cost precursors for squalene synthesis, while assessing its  feasibility and economic viability.
+   **Why:** We needed to select a raw material source that could provide abundant, widely available, and low-cost precursors for squalene synthesis, while assessing its  feasibility and economic viability.<br>
    **What we learned:** Used cooking oil is an excellent choice, as the glycerol and fatty acids after enzymatic hydrolysis can be well converted into acetyl-CoA in living organisms.
 Furthermore, company representatives reported that converting waste oil into biodiesel is the current mainstream treatment method, but profits are meager (about 8.5 RMB/kg), leading to insufficient economic incentive and low processing enthusiasm.
 The industry urgently needs to explore **high-value conversion pathways**.
-Meanwhile, every 20mg of high-purity squalene is worth 800 RMB.
+Meanwhile, every 20mg of high-purity squalene is worth 800 RMB.<br>
    **How we adapted our project:** This information **solidified our core innovative idea of 'upgrading waste oil to squalene'**.
 We conducted detailed value calculations, providing strong support for the project's economic feasibility and extending our narrative from "environmental protection" to "circular economy.

 ### Project Positioning & Values
-   **Who we contacted:** Consumer questionnaire survey (200+ respondents).
+   **Who we contacted:** Consumer questionnaire survey (200+ respondents).<br>
-   **Why:** To understand potential consumers' genuine opinions, psychological acceptance, and purchasing drivers for our "waste oil regenerated skincare products."
+   **Why:** To understand potential consumers' genuine opinions, psychological acceptance, and purchasing drivers for our "waste oil regenerated skincare products."<br>
    **What we learned:** Data showed that 75% of respondents' first reaction was positive or curious, with main concerns focusing on **safety** (68%).
-Regarding product story preference, "fashion pioneer story" (41%) was the most popular, followed by "environmental guardian story" (31%).
+Regarding product story preference, "fashion pioneer story" (41%) was the most popular, followed by "environmental guardian story" (31%).<br>
    **How we adapted our project:** The survey results led us to clearly position the project in the **"Fashion" -track**.
 We decided to no longer just tell a technology or environmental story, but to shape a **brand narrative** combining "technology, environmental safety, and a fashionable lifestyle."